NV5 Global (NASDAQ:NVEE) Updates FY 2022 Earnings Guidance

 NV5 Global (NASDAQ:NVEE – Get Rating) issued an update on its FY 2022 earnings guidance on Monday morning.
-The company provided earnings per share (EPS) guidance of $5.390-$5.700 for the period, compared to the Thomson Reuters consensus estimate of $4.920.
+The company provided earnings per share guidance of $5.390-$5.700 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $4.920.
 The company issued revenue guidance of $773 million-$802 million, compared to the consensus revenue estimate of $760.30 million.

-Several research analysts have weighed in on the stock.
-Zacks Investment Research upgraded shares of NV5 Global from a hold rating to a buy rating and set a $137.00 price objective on the stock in a research note on Friday, March 4th.
-Robert W. Baird downgraded shares of NV5 Global from an outperform rating to a neutral rating and set a $127.00 target price for the company. in a research report on Monday, January 10th.
+A number of research firms recently commented on NVEE.
+Zacks Investment Research upgraded NV5 Global from a hold rating to a buy rating and set a $137.00 price target for the company in a report on Friday, March 4th.
+Robert W. Baird cut NV5 Global from an outperform rating to a neutral rating and set a $127.00 price target for the company. in a report on Monday, January 10th.

-Several hedge funds and other institutional investors have recently modified their holdings of the company.
-Allianz Asset Management GmbH bought a new position in NV5 Global during the 4th quarter worth approximately $231,000.
-Millennium Management LLC bought a new position in NV5 Global during the 3rd quarter worth approximately $262,000.
-Virtu Financial LLC acquired a new stake in NV5 Global during the 4th quarter worth approximately $436,000.
-State of Tennessee Treasury Department acquired a new stake in shares of NV5 Global in the fourth quarter valued at approximately $517,000.
-Finally, Jane Street Group LLC acquired a new stake in shares of NV5 Global in the third quarter valued at approximately $434,000.
-65.27% of the stock is currently owned by institutional investors.
+Several large investors have recently modified their holdings of the company.
+BlackRock Inc. boosted its holdings in shares of NV5 Global by 102.2% during the fourth quarter.
+BlackRock Inc. now owns 1,989,410 shares of the business services provider’s stock worth $274,778,000 after acquiring an additional 1,005,407 shares during the period.
+State Street Corp boosted its stake in shares of NV5 Global by 45.7% in the fourth quarter.
+State Street Corp now owns 406,546 shares of the business services provider’s stock valued at $56,152,000 after buying an additional 127,438 shares during the period.
+Geode Capital Management LLC boosted its stake in shares of NV5 Global by 1.8% in the fourth quarter.
+Geode Capital Management LLC now owns 223,348 shares of the business services provider’s stock valued at $30,848,000 after buying an additional 3,848 shares during the period.
+Morgan Stanley boosted its stake in shares of NV5 Global by 21.0% in the third quarter.
+Morgan Stanley now owns 94,433 shares of the business services provider’s stock valued at $9,307,000 after buying an additional 16,395 shares during the period.
+Finally, Bank of New York Mellon Corp boosted its stake in shares of NV5 Global by 9.4% in the third quarter.
+Bank of New York Mellon Corp now owns 51,267 shares of the business services provider’s stock valued at $5,054,000 after buying an additional 4,402 shares during the period.
+Institutional investors own 65.27% of the company’s stock.

 About NV5 Global (Get Rating)